 Gabreski resumed his college education, enrolling as one of the first students at the School of General Studies of Columbia University in 1947.
 He graduated with a bachelor of arts degree (B.A.) in political science, in 1949.

 During the the Korean War, Lieutenant Colonel Gabreski served with the 4th Fighter Interceptor Wing and commanded the 51st Fighter Interceptor Wing.
-Between 8 July 1951 and 13 April 1952, he is credited with shooting down 6.5 Mikoyan-Gurevich MiG 15 fighters with North American Aviation F-86A and F-86E Sabres.
+He is credited with shooting down 6.5 Mikoyan-Gurevich MiG 15 fighters netween 8 July 1951 and 13 April 1952, while flying North American Aviation F-86A and F-86E Sabres.
 (The “.5” represents credit shared with another pilot for one enemy airplane destroyed, 20 February 1952.)
 Gabreski flew 100 combat missions over Korea.

 After an assignment as Chief of Combat Operations, Office of the Deputy Inspector General, at Norton Air Force Base in southern California, Colonel Gabreski attended the Air War College at Maxwell Air Force Base, Montgomery, Alabama.
 He was then assigned as Deputy Chief of Staff, Ninth Air Force.